open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 #### Objectives

-Each team scores 1 Victory Points each time they score a flag objective.
+- Each team scores 10 Victory Points each time they score a flag objective.
+- Each team scores 1 Victory Point each time they kill an enemy character.

 -----